saas

 • Contract and policy alignment

-Start by establishing clear and specific objectives for vendor compliance management within your organization.
-These goals should align with your business strategy and risk tolerance.
+Start by defining measurable objectives for your vendor compliance management efforts.
+These goals should support your company’s risk strategy and operational priorities.

 3. Vendor Questionnaire